Who Is Lady Mariko Based On? The Real Hosokawa Gracia, Explained

 The Incident That Upended a Nation — and Her Life

-On June 21, 1582, Tama’s father ignited an event that still reverberates through Japanese history.
+In 1582, Tama’s father triggered an event that still reverberates through Japanese history.
 Akechi Mitsuhide launched a surprise attack on his lord, Oda Nobunaga, at Honnō-ji temple in Kyoto.
-Nobunaga perished in the flames, and Mitsuhide himself was killed days later by forces loyal to Toyotomi Hideyoshi.
+Nobunaga perished, and Mitsuhide himself was killed days later by forces aligned against him.

 For Tama, the consequences were immediate and devastating.
 Overnight, she became “the traitor’s daughter.”